Skip to content

 The Eurogroup elected Paschal Donohoe, Minister for Finance and Public Expenditure and Reform of Ireland, as President of the Eurogroup, in line with Protocol 14 of the EU treaties.

-The new president would take office as of 13 July 2020 and serve a two and a half year term.
+The new president takes office as of 13 July 2020 for two and a half year term.